 As the 21st Century arrived, it brought a new appreciation for Clifford's discography and she again began recording dance songs, the biggest of which were "Changin'" and "Philly Groove."
 In 2005, she was presented the Lifetime Achievement Award by the Chicago Music Awards.
 Clifford continues to perform around the world and also writes for others such as Gloria Gaynor and Martha Wash (she provided the latter with the 2005 hit "You Lift Me Up").

-With her children grown, Clifford is now branching out again.
+With her children grown, Clifford began branching out again.
 She continues to write music (in 2007, Wash recorded Clifford's "Don't Be Afraid") and is back on stage.
 Linda is working on the music performance DVD Divas of Disco with such notable co-stars as Thelma Houston and A Taste of Honey.
-She is also planning to record again, as she considers both an album of new, self-penned material as well as a possible "covers" album of music from the 60s and 70s.
+She also joined Wash and others in the touring First Ladies of Disco act, and recorded some successful songs with her lady friends.

-While Clifford is best known for her dance hits of the late 70s, she has shown over 30 years in the spotlight that she is a versatile performer and songwriter who has talent that goes well beyond the "disco" label.
+While Clifford is best known for her dance hits of the late 70s, she has shown over more than 40 years in the spotlight that she is a versatile performer and songwriter who has talent that goes well beyond the "disco" label.
 A class act indeed.